Alan Alda: Communicating science

 For 14 years, he served as the host of Scientific American Frontiers, a television show that explored cutting-edge advances in science and technology.
 In 2010, he became a visiting professor at Stony Brook University.
 In 2009, he was a founder of the university's Alan Alda Center for Communicating Science.
 He continues as a member of its advisory board.
 He is also on the advisory board of the Future of Life Institute.
 He serves on the board of the World Science Festival and is a judge for Math-O-Vision.

-Alda also has an avid interest in cosmology, and participated in BBC coverage of the opening of the Large Hadron Collider, at CERN, Geneva, in September 2008.
+Alda has an avid interest in cosmology, and participated in BBC coverage of the opening of the Large Hadron Collider, at CERN, Geneva, in September 2008.

 He was named an Honorary Fellow by the Society for Technical Communication in 2014 for his work with the Center for Communicating Science and the annual Flame Challenge.
 Alda would like to use his expertise in acting and communication to help scientists communicate more effectively to the public.
 In 2014 Alda was awarded the American Chemical Society's James T. Grady-James H. Stack Award for Interpreting Chemistry for the Public for his work in science communication.
 He was awarded the National Academy of Sciences Public Welfare Medal in 2016 "for his extraordinary application of the skills honed as an actor to communicating science on television and stage, and by teaching scientists innovative techniques that allow them to tell their stories to the public".

-In 2011 Alda wrote Radiance: The Passion of Marie Curie, a full-length play that focuses on Marie Skłodowska Curie's professional and personal life during the time between the Nobel Prizes won by her for physics and chemistry, from 1903 to 1911.
+In 2011 Alda wrote Radiance: The Passion of Marie Curie, a full-length play that focuses on Marie Curie's professional and personal life during the time between the Nobel Prizes won by her for physics and chemistry, from 1903 to 1911.

-On 18 February 2021, he received the Kavli Foundation's first-ever Distinguished Kavli Science Communicator award for his pioneering work in communicating the excitement, mystery and marvels of science.
+On February 18, 2021, he received the Kavli Foundation's first-ever Distinguished Kavli Science Communicator award for his pioneering work in communicating the excitement, mystery and marvels of science.